wleddy/staffing/docs/use_case.md

 data domain.
 In our experience activities tend to repeat on a yearly or other basis.
 The dates and times of an Activity are defined by [Tasks](/docs/tasks.md).

-An Activity may only occur at one Location though there need not be a location specified.
+An Activity may occur at one Location or each Task may specify a different location.
+A specific location is not requried.

 [More details.](/docs/activities.md)